billimek/k8s-templates/kubernetes-dashboard/README.md

 ### Accessing the dashboard

-Set session to never expire by editing the configuration and adding the following as a runtime argument: `"--token-ttl=0"` in the containers section,
+Set session to never expire by editing the deployment configuration and adding the following as a runtime argument: `"--token-ttl=0"` in the containers section,

 ```yaml
         "containers": [